-In practice, we cannot measure these parameters continuously on the ward.
-However, we can measure the mental state, pulse, blood pressure and urine output at specific times, and capillary refill is a useful bedside clinical sign.
+In practice, we can't measure these parameters continuously.
+However, we can measure mental state, pulse, blood pressure and urine output at specific times, and CR is a useful bedside clinical sign.

 This is where the idea of a fluid challenge comes from.
 On the ward, the goal is to improve the haemodynamic markers that we can measure by giving repeated fluid challenges until there is no further improvement or until there are signs of fluid overload.